dphfox/wolf/docs/00-design/16-requests.md

 let sixteen = quadruple_the_number []
 ```

-Providers shadow each other lexically; requests will use the most nested provider that satisfies the request.
+Providers shadow each other topologically; requests will use the most nested provider that satisfies the request.

 <!--wolf-->
 ```